 Affirmation of Faith

-We believe we are to lead a life worthy of the calling to which we have been called,
+We believe we are to lead a life worthy of our calling,

 We believe there is one body and one Spirit,